amytakeuchi/amytakeuchi.github.io/ABTesting.md

 ### 3. Summary Statistics and Visualization
  <img src="images/Cookiecat_viz.png?raw=true"/>
- The summary statistics of the dataset were as follows:
+ The summary statistics of the 'sum_gamerounds' of the dataset were as follows:
   <img src="images/Cookiecat_sumstats.png?raw=true"/>

 After exploring the data, there were no missing values but some outliers in the dataset.